UMAprotocol/UMIPs/impossible-finance-collateral-support.md

 1. The [IF address](https://etherscan.io/address/0xb0e1fc65c1a741b4662b813eb787d369b8614af1#code), 0xb0e1fc65c1a741b4662b813eb787d369b8614af1, will need to be whitelisted to add it as collateral.
 This whitelist was introduced in UMIP-8.

 We note that the current version of IF is a native [BSC asset](https://bscscan.com/address/0xb0e1fc65c1a741b4662b813eb787d369b8614af1#code) and we're working with anyswap.exchange and Andre's multichain.xyz bridges to bridge our governance token to ETH.
+The model for bridging is mint/burn.
 It will be also the mechanism by which we migrate from the old STAX token to the new IF token across all the chains we want to participate in.
+This migration is a 1:1 token migration, IF + stax tokens have the same circulating supply

 2. A final fee of 200 IF needs to be enabled in the store contract.